 PBL Activities with Project Pals

-I often have conversations around Project-Based Learning (PBL) with teachers, especially as it relates to using technology effectively to support students during these learning experiences.
+I often have conversations around Project-Based Learning (PBL) with teachers.
+This is especially true as it relates to using technology effectively to support students during these learning experiences.
 If you’re just getting started with PBL, it can often feel overwhelming when deciding how to launch a new unit or find resources for students.
 If you’ve integrated project-based learning into your curriculum in the past, leveraging digital tools and incorporating multimedia resources can still be a challenge.

 One of the reasons I’m so excited about Project Pals is how teachers who are brand new to project-based learning, as well as those who have experience using PBL in the classroom, can use this platform to accomplish a wide range of goals.
-Project Pals can help students access quality content and collaborate with their peers while providing a space for their teachers to keep track of progress as they support students during PBL experiences.
+Project Pals can help students access quality content and collaborate with their peers.
+At the same time, it provides a space for their teachers to keep track of progress as they support students during PBL experiences.
 Teachers can use the Project Pals platform for free for up to 20 projects and 50 students – sign up here.

 PBL Lesson Ideas